fbpx

 Eva Garcia Luna: Theatrical Detective / Vincent Chimato: Theatrical Blue Collar

-• Smile vs. No Smile: One way to define a commercial shot is by the big smile, and conversely, theatrical shot traditionally is non-smiley.
+• Smile vs. No Smile: One way to define a commercial shot is by the big smile, and conversely, a theatrical shot traditionally is non-smiley.
 The line between the two has blurred a bit over the years; often, the ‘in-between’ smirky shot can be effective commercially AND theatrically.
 But for the most part, our traditional definitions of smile means commercial, and no smile means theatrical, still apply.

 • Lighting: Another difference is in the lighting choices the photographer makes.
 Usually, contouring with shadows or harsh shadows for dramatic effect are defined as theatrical.
 Flat lighting is generally used for commercial shots.